 A successful businessperson in today’s times has to have a lot many clients.
 From the biggest of firms to those who are starting, the strategy for success lies in finding as many clients as possible.
 With the market economy spreading its wings and more and more people acquiring a decent buying power to emerge as potential customers, a strong client base is what all businesspersons target.
 There are scores of ways to find clients in the age of the internet and social media and just like Facebook, Twitter and Instagram, LinkedIn is another medium through which clients can be found if the right strategy is adopted.

-LinkedIn is a platform with a massive potential.
-It’s a platform which is not only expanding at a brisk pace but also, unlike Facebook and Twitter, it is something which is more focused on serious entrepreneurial stuff.
-People often consider LinkedIn as a job-hunting and recruiting network, but it is something more than that -- it helps discovering a whole new set of leads and clients.
-For an entrepreneur who has just started, LinkedIn is a big resource to expand the client base and here are some ways to do it:
+LinkedIn is a platform with massive potential.
+It’s a platform that is not only expanding at a brisk pace but also, unlike Facebook and Twitter, it is something that is more focused on serious entrepreneurial stuff.
+People often consider LinkedIn as a job-hunting and recruiting network, but it is something more than that -- it helps to discover a whole new set of leads and clients.
+For an entrepreneur who has just started, LinkedIn is a big resource to expand the client base, and here are some ways to do it:

 2. Be specific about the solution you are offering: